 [US] Overtime guidelines

-In the United States, employers must follow the Federal Fair Labor Standards Act (FLSA), and may also be subject to state and/or local regulations.
-If state and/or local rules differ from FLSA, follow the rules that most benefit the employee.
+Employers must follow the Federal Fair Labor Standards Act (FLSA), and any state and local regulations.
+If state or local overtime rules differ from the FLSA, follow what benefits the employee the most.

-• Covered nonexempt employees must receive overtime pay for hours worked over 40 per workweek.
+• Non-exempt employees who are covered must be paid overtime for any hours worked beyond 40 in a workweek.

-• There is no limit on the number of hours employees 16 years or older may work in any workweek.
+• Employees 16 years and older do not have a limit on the number of hours they may work in any workweek.

-• Employers only have to pay overtime for work on weekends, holidays, or regular days of rest if the number of hours worked during the workweek exceeds the maximum 40 hours.
+• Employers must pay overtime for work on weekends, holidays, or regular days of rest only if the total hours worked in the workweek exceed the maximum of 40.

 Alaska